 NOTE: Because we want a soft vintage look, we chose NOT to stuff Cuddly Cat’s arms.
 We wanted the arms to hang close and floppy, right next to his body.
 If you want the arms to have more body and stick out from his sides, then stuff them lightly with the polyester fill at this point.

 - Using the placement marks you made as a guide, return to the machine and stitch from the curve end of the arm in about 1″ twice to create Cuddly Cat’s fingers.

 - Repeat for the second arm.
 Set both finished arms aside.

 Feet, legs and tail

-- Place one Church Flowers foot on one Chenille Dot foot, right sides together.
+- Place one cotton foot on one chenille foot, right sides together.
 Pin in place.